peterjc/galaxy_blast/data_managers/ncbi_blastdb/README.rst

         - Updated citation information (Blankenberg et al. 2014).
         - Adopted standard MIT License.
-        - Now depends on ``package_blast_plus_2_2_29`` in ToolShed.
+        - Now depends on ``package_blast_plus_2_2_29`` in ToolShed. v0.0.3  - Updated fetch_blast_db.py to use the current date as the ID
+        - Tool and script now also updates ``blastdb_p`` data tables as needed
+        - Tool and script now also updates ``blastdb_d`` data tables as needed
+        - Tool now uses a dropdown menu to select the desired database
 ======= ======================================================================